fairhopeweb/jstorrent/README.md

 control.

 I don't frequently keep this readme very up to date.
-You can find the actual changelogs in the (Chrome Web Store listing)[https://chrome.google.com/webstore/detail/jstorrent/anhdpjpojoipgpmfanmedjghaligalgb], or sometimes in the [CHANGES.txt](https://github.com/kzahel/jstorrent/blob/fresh/CHANGES.txt)
+You can find the actual changelogs in the [Chrome Web Store listing](https://chrome.google.com/webstore/detail/jstorrent/anhdpjpojoipgpmfanmedjghaligalgb), or sometimes in the [CHANGES.txt](https://github.com/kzahel/jstorrent/blob/fresh/CHANGES.txt)

 One of my main goals with this project is to get it nearly as fast as the other clients.
 Disk I/O is pretty slow with the chrome APIs, which I am working on optimizing for.